 In case the rear/side-mounted fingerprint scanner is used to unlock

 - Make sure the phone is charged and powered on.
 You can check this by sending messages and notifications to your phone and checking if you can still hear the alert sounds or vibrations.

 - Use the method you normally use to unlock the phone.

-- Connect it to PC and transfer data as mentioned in steps above
+- Connect it to the PC and transfer data as mentioned in the steps above.

 If you have numerical passcode or text password, you will need two things: a USB keyboard and a USB OTG adapter (or a USB Hub).

 - Connect the OTG cable/USB Hub to your phone.

 - Connect the USB keyboard to the OTG adapter.

 - Hit the space bar to bring up the lock screen.
 (You can't see this happening, of course!)